PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ```

 Make an API call to OpenAI via Prompt Sail adding some tags for the transaction.
+How to create **api_base** with tags [see here](https://promptsail.github.io/prompt_sail/docs/storing-transactions/)

 ```python